Logahoric Higgs Torsors for a Complex Reductive Group: Moduli Space of Logahoric Higgs Torsors

-We proceed next with the construction of the moduli space of $R$-semistable tame parahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors (Theorem \ref{701}).
-Although we only give the construction of the moduli space in the case of Higgs bundles, our approach also works for tame logahoric $(D_X,\mathcal{G}_{\boldsymbol\theta})$-modules (see Remark \ref{moduli of local system}).
+We proceed next with the construction of the moduli space of $R$-semistable logahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors (Theorem \ref{701}).
+Although we only give the construction of the moduli space in the case of Higgs bundles, our approach also works for logahoric connections (see Remark \ref{moduli of local system}).